GammaSQ/qubes-doc/privacy/i2p.md

       echo "$QUBES_IP is localhost.
 Not starting!"
     fi

-The dnsmasq commandline-options tell it to resolve any `.i2p` toplevel domain to `$TARGET_IP` and query TOR's DNS server for other domains.
+The dnsmasq commandline-options tell it to resolve any `.i2p` toplevel domain to `$TARGET_IP` and query Tor's DNS server for other domains.

 Relevant code of `/rw/config/qubes-firewall-user-script`: